-Given the importance of insurance, when problems of availability or affordability have arisen, the situations have been met with more than just marketplace evolution; various policy changes have been made as well.
-Some of these changes have been intended to facilitate market supply, such as the creation of alternative sources of insurance, while others have addressed the problem from the cost side through various changes in the tort system.
+When problems of availability or affordability of insurance have arisen, the situations have been met with more than just marketplace evolution; various policy changes have been made as well.
+Some of these changes have been intended to facilitate market supply, such as the creation of alternative sources of insurance, whereas others have addressed the problem from the cost side through various changes in the tort system.
 In addition, there have been attempts to address the problem through direct regulation of insurance, with California's Proposition 103 being the primary example as discussed below.